Red Pandas (Y3/4)

 Welcome to RED PANDAS!

 We are the amazing Year 3 & Year 4 class at Poolsbrook Academy Primary.
-Miss Elliott is the teacher and Miss Ryan is our fantastic teaching assistant.
+Miss Bolton is the teacher and Miss Ryan is our fantastic teaching assistant.

 This half term’s geography enquiry question is 'Who owns the World's water?
 As part of this enquiry questions we will learn are: